 DIY Humidor to Moisten Weed

-The science behind bringing dried out weed back to life couldn’t be easier.
+The science behind rehydrating dried weed couldn’t be easier.
 We will create a humidor, this is an airtight container with a source of moisture inside to create humidity.
 Once dried out weed is placed inside, it will gradually absorb the moisture from the air.

 Container – Grab a mason jar, or Ziploc bag.
 I prefer the mason jar it just makes everything so much easier.
 If you don’t have a mason jar any jar should work.
 Just make sure you clean the shit out of a jar previously used to store food.
 You don’t want food contaminates causing mold to grow on your weed.
 There are two ways you can grow mold: food contamination touching the weed, or leaving the weed in the humidor too long.

 Time – Some sites recommend leaving your bud inside these containers for as much as 24 hours.
 I do not advise leaving your weed in a humid place for more than 6 or 8 hours.
 The last time I left weed in for 24 hours… it grew mold!